ServiceNow/Fast-LLM/docs/help.md

 We've got some excellent tutorials to help you get the most out of Fast-LLM:

--   [**Quick-Start Guide**](/quick-start): Perfect for launching Fast-LLM on a single GPU machine.
+-   [**Quick-Start Guide**](quick-start.md): Perfect for launching Fast-LLM on a single GPU machine.
 We walk you through setting up Docker, running your first training job, and handling common issues.

--   [**In-Action Guides**](/in-action/slurm): Ready to go big?
-These guides cover setting up Fast-LLM with Slurm and Kubernetes for multi-node training.
+-   [**Cookbook**](recipes/train-llama-8b.md): Ready to go big?
+These recipes cover real-world scenarios like training big models from scratch, continuing training from a checkpoint, and more.
 This is where Fast-LLM really shows its power.

 ---